 India very important for Netherlands, can collaborate in agriculture, water management: Dutch King Willem-Alexander

-This would be Willem-Alexander's first state visit to India following his ascension to the throne in 2013.
+King Willem-Alexander's trip would be his first state visit to India, following his ascension to the throne in 2013.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)